tux234/fleet/docs/Configuration/yaml-files.md

 #### end_user_authentication

 The `end_user_authentication` section lets you define the identity provider (IdP) settings used for end user authentication during Automated Device Enrollment (ADE).
-Learn more about end user authentication in Fleet [here](https://fleetdm.com/guides/macos-setup-experience#end-user-authentication-and-eula).
+Learn more about [end user authentication during macOS setup](https://fleetdm.com/guides/macos-setup-experience#end-user-authentication-and-eula).

 Once the IdP settings are configured, you can use the [`controls.macos_setup.enable_end_user_authentication`](#macos-setup) key to control the end user experience during ADE.